dataforseo/TypeScriptClient/docs/classes/PeopleAlsoAskExpandedElement.md

 • `Optional` **description**: `string`

-description of the hotel booking element
+description of the results element in SERP

 #### Implementation of